Chalarangelo/jsiqle/README.md

 const MyModel = MySchema.getModel('MyModel');

-MyModel.addSchema('does', record => record.lastName === 'Doe');
+MyModel.addScope('does', record => record.lastName === 'Doe');
 ```

-Scopes defined as part of the model definition as specified as key-value pairs, whereas scopes defined in `Model.prototype.addscope()` are passed as two separate arguments, the name and the scope body.
+Scopes defined as part of the model definition as specified as key-value pairs, whereas scopes defined in `Model.prototype.addScope()` are passed as two separate arguments, the name and the scope body.

 Scopes expect one argument, the current record, and must return a boolean indicating if the scope should include the record or not.
+Alternatively, scopes can be specified as objects when defined as part of the model definition with a `matcher` function and a `sorter` function.
+This will create an ordered scope that will always apply the `sorter` to matched records before returning them.
+Ordered scopes can also be created by supplying a third argument to `Model.prototype.addScope()` which will act as the `sorter` function.

 You can remove a scope from a model using `Model.prototype.removeScope()`: